Marc Hoffman

 Hoffman continues to write concert music, instrumental and vocal jazz pieces, film scores and background music for websites.
 His works have been performed across the U.S. and in the U.K., the Netherlands and France.

 As a performer, Marc Hoffman works solo, with his trio, and with four- or five-piece bands.
 He performs at a variety of venues, from concert halls to jazz clubs and country clubs, from cafes and fine dining rooms to weddings.
 (He performed for former US President Gerald Ford’s family during Ford’s granddaughter’s wedding.)
 In addition to his original pieces, his repertoire as a singer and pianist includes his own arrangements of jazz standards and songs from the Great American Songbook, plus contemporary favorites.

 Marc Hoffman also established and teaches at the Salisbury School of Music.
 A frequent lecturer, he presents a one-hour address called Music Is… that compares classical and pop music, and a brief history of film music and the mechanics of that art form entitled “On Film Music.”
 Marc is also an instructor of piano, composition, and voice at Bold Music in the Charlotte, NC area.

-In 2007, Emerald Books published Hoffman’s first book and companion DVD, Essential Worship Keyboard.
+In 2007, Emerald Books published Hoffman's first book and companion DVD, Essential Worship Keyboard.
 In 2010 he will publish his second book and companion CD, Sleep Little Child, based on a lullaby he wrote.

 Marc Hoffman is a member of the American Composers Forum and BMI.
-He lives in Salisbury, NC (near Charlotte) with his wife, Anne, and their daughter, August.
+He lives in Salisbury, NC (near Charlotte) with his wife, Anne, and their daughter.